Boxing and Wrestling Act 1981: Interpretation

 A boxing or wrestling event requires an association (whether corporate or unincorporate) to officiate the event.
 Every event needs to have an approved police permit from the district police department.
 The police will do a small background check on all the boxers and approve or decline the boxer's participation depending on any active or past criminal charges or court hearings.
 Creating a new association to be allowed to officiate can be a lengthy process and requires the association to have a recommendation from the Commissioner of Police, a constitution, suitability of the rules, names and addresses of the members of the executive committee and more.
 The act also specifies that the permit is required when there is charge of administrated or contribution is put toward the event.
 It also requires money when people "...contribute money or to throw money into the ring or to otherwise deposit it in the building where the contest is held or elsewhere, or on the result of which any stake, payment, or prize depends."

 Exclusions

 In the Act, it quotes "but does not include any of those forms of physical combat commonly known as the Asian martial arts".
 This means the Act excludes MMA Fighting, Kickboxing, Muay Thai Fighting, Bareknuckle fighting, Karate, Judo, Taekwondo and more combat sports.
 In recent years, Asian martial arts have become a vague loophole that promoters have used to get around the legislation, by getting boxers to take their shoes off as they compete.
 In 2017, a new sport was created to get around the legislation called Mod Boxing, which is essentially Muay Thai Fighting without any kicks.

+Exemptions

+Certain martial arts organisations, such as those affiliated with the Global Association of Mixed Martial Arts (GAMMA) AKA the World Martial Arts Federation (WMAF), operate under independent sanctioning bodies and are not governed by the Boxing and Wrestling Act 1981.
+These groups are recognised as martial arts organisations rather than boxing or wrestling promoters, and as such, are not subject to the licensing and permit requirements set out in the Act.